martinqt/GitExtensionsDoc/readme.md

 This repository contains the new Git extensions Manual.
 Feel free to help us improve this manual by sending pull requests or by opening issues.

+Refer to the Wiki here: https://github.com/gitextensions/gitextensions/wiki for details on how to update the documentation.

 View Online
 -----------
 The current documentation can be viewed here: https://git-extensions-documentation.readthedocs.org/en/latest/